s-a-k-s-h-i-03/s-a-k-s-h-i-03/README.md

 - 🌱 I’m currently learning **Python, Tableau, SQL**

-- 👯 I’m looking to collaborate on **ndex of Economic Freedom Analysis**
+- 👯 I’m looking to collaborate on **Index of Economic Freedom Analysis**

 - 📫 How to reach me **sakshisinghdhundhel@gmial.com**